Josef Charvát: Concentration camp

 On 1 September 1939, he was arrested by the Gestapo for resistance activity and imprisoned in Pankrác prison and the Dachau and Buchenwald concentration camps.
-For a long time it was believed that the then Swedish Crown Prince Gustav VI was responsible for his release, others alleged direct intervention from Hitler under Gustav Adolf advise.
+For a long time it was believed that the then Swedish Crown Prince Gustav VI was responsible for his release, others alleged direct intervention from Hitler under advice from Gustav Adolf.
 Charvát knew Gustav Adolf from the Moot scout meeting in Sweden in 1937.
 Still, this expedient story was refuted by the investigation of the Australian journalist WH Burke, summarized in a book entitled Čtyřiatřicet.
 Albert Göring arranged the release, the younger (and most likely half) brother of prominent Nazi Hermann Göring, an engineer and appointed director of Škoda Works, whom Charvát had known since the pre-war period.
 Göring used his surname not only to release Professor Charvát but also to help 33 other people, important and ordinary.
 After the war, he was cleared by the Nuremberg and Czech courts.